Technical Information on Green Walls

 Green walls which use soil to grow plants have much more health and environmental benefits than their soil-less relatives and are surprisingly much more flexible in maintenance options and even portability.

 It is actually the volume of soil which is measured in metrics for assessing the environmental impact of your building.
-The soil keeps your plants healthier, retains water for much longer (therefore requiring less energy demands for watering) and provides a sink for greenhouse gases and the harmful pollutants in the air within our cities.
+The soil keeps your plants healthier, retains water for much longer (therefore requiring

 A green wall with soil is often surprisingly easier and cleaner to maintain as most systems allow small pot type modules to be taken in and out of the wall without affecting the overall system.
-This modularity also means plants can be grown offsite before installation of your green wall, therefor eliminating the waiting period between installation and your green wall looking healthy and lush with plant life.
+This modularity also means plants can be grown offsite before installation of your green wall, therefore eliminating the waiting period between installation and your green wall looking healthy and lush with plant life.

 Why is soil so important?

 Air quality is a major concern for city dwellers.
-Smog and pollution leads to asthma and respiratory problems (Timonen and Pekkanen, 1997), especially the presence of nitrogen oxides, carbon monoxides and sulphur monoxides which are emitted from cars and industrial sites.
+Smog and pollution lead to asthma and respiratory problems (Timonen and Pekkanen, 1997), especially the presence of nitrogen oxides, carbon monoxides and sulphur monoxides which are emitted from cars and industrial sites.
 Poor air quality in urban areas has been estimated at killing 800,000 people every year around the world (Kenworthy, 2002).

 Aside from the thermal mass provided, vital soil functions are the reason why soil gives us so much value and improves our environment.
 Those functions can be classified as follows: